Hampstead and Westminster Hockey Club

 Premier Division

-Rhett Halkett resigned as Head Coach of the Men's 1s three months into a 3 year term (to become assistant coach to Australia Women).
+Rhett Halkett resigned as Men's 1s Head Coach three months into a 3 year term (to become assistant coach to Australia Women).
 Danny Newcombe (Wales Men's Head Coach) succeeded Halkett as Head Coach for the second half of the season, assisted by Marc Edwards.

 The Men’s 1s finished the season in 5th place.